Mission & Overview

 The Global Security Institute is dedicated to strengthening international cooperation and security based on the rule of law, with a particular focus on nuclear arms control, non-proliferation and disarmament.
 GSI was founded by Senator Alan Cranston whose insight that nuclear weapons are impractical, unacceptably risky, and unworthy of civilization continues to inspire GSI’s efforts to contribute to a safer world.
 GSI has developed an exceptional team that includes former heads of state and government, distinguished diplomats, effective politicians, committed celebrities, religious leaders, Nobel Peace Laureates, disarmament and legal experts, and concerned citizens.

-The Global Security Institute works through four, results-oriented programs:
+The Global Security Institute primarily works through four, results-oriented programs:

-- Disarmament & Peace Education works with citizens and leaders in the global community;
+- Disarmament and Peace Education works with citizens and leaders in the global community.

 - Parliamentarians for Nuclear Non-Proliferation and Disarmament is a network of legislators around the world.